lelit/django-diazo/README.md

     MIDDLEWARE_CLASSES += (
         'django_diazo.middleware.DjangoDiazoMiddleware',
-        'django_diazo.middleware.DjangoCmsDiazoMiddleware',  # Toolbar on/off switch, if you use Django CMS 3
+        'django_diazo.contrib.cms.middleware.DjangoCmsDiazoMiddleware',  # Toolbar on/off switch, if you use Django CMS 3
     )

 If you want to know if Django-Diazo is turned on in your templates add::